“My darling girl, when are you going to realize that being normal isn’t necessarily a virtue? It rather denotes a lack of courage.”

 But while the book is wonderfully written and completely worth reading even if you know the movie off by heart, I would strongly suggest not comparing the book to the movie at all.
 Seriously.
 Not even a little.
 Treat them as completely separate things or else you’ll find fault in both no matter what.
 The movie lacks the novel’s intricate plot but the novel doesn’t have midnight margaritas or a brilliant soundtrack.
-Wikipedia has a pretty comprehensive list of the many differences between the book and the movie, if you’re interested.
-After reading the novel I felt that one story barely resembled the other, and that I was okay with that.
+After reading the novel I felt that one story barely resembled the other and that I was okay with that.
 The movie is, as this article puts it, “a wonderful way to pass 105 minutes of your time.”
 But the book Practical Magic is so different from the film, so you kind of have to appreciate it for what it is instead of what it isn’t.

 One thing I really liked about the book is that it doesn’t have all the Hollywood-style romance and schmaltz that the movie threw in.
 So obviously if you’re a fan of that kind of thing, you might want to stick to the film on this one.
 And speaking of romance, Jimmy is a much more interesting character in the book.
 Hoffman writes about him beautifully: “A man who doesn’t close his eyes, even for a kiss, is a man who wants to keep control at all times.
 Jimmy’s eyes had cold little flecks in the center, and each time she kissed him Gillian wondered if what she was doing wasn’t a little like making a pact with the devil.”

-I’ll be one of many re-watching Practical Magic sometime during the month of October, and when I do I won’t compare it to Hoffman’s novel.
-I will sit back and enjoy the movie, get goosebumps when the good songs come on, and feel thankful that movies don’t always have to be completely faithful to the book they are based on, because then we wouldn’t have gems like Practical Magic in our lives.
+I’ll be one of many who is re-watching Practical Magic sometime during the month of October, and when I do I won’t compare it to Hoffman’s novel.
+I will sit back and enjoy the movie, get goosebumps when the good songs come on and feel thankful that movies don’t always have to be completely faithful to the book they are based on because then we wouldn’t have gems like Practical Magic in our lives.